HollowedMalenia/HollowedMalenia/README.md

 ## About me

-Hi, I'm Carlota, a software engineer student.
+Hi, I'm Carlota, a software engineer.
 I enjoy exploring new technologies and building projects.

 Feel free to check out my repositories and connect with me!